infocyde/FluxSchnellWrapper/README.md

-# Flux.1 Streamlit  API Wrapper
+# Flux.1 Streamlit GUI for Replicate Flux API
-Just a simple streamlit wrapper around Flux.1 Schnell, Develop, and Pro API calls to Replicate This is written in Python and Streamlit.
+Just a simple streamlit wrapper GUI around Flux.1 Schnell, Develop, and Pro API calls to Replicate This is written in Python and Streamlit.
 You must have a python 3.1x interpreter installed on your system.

 This pretty much assumes some knowledge of python, and a development enviornment like Visual Studio Code